Some Hopf Algebras related to $\mathfrak{sl}_2$: Definition of Hopf algebra

-Let $H$ be an $AS$-Gorenstein Hopf algebra of injective dimension $d$ over a field ${\bf K}$.
-In \cite{LWZ}, the homological integral of $H$ was introduced.
-The vector space of left homological integrals of $H$ is defined as $\int_H^l:=Ext_H^d(_H{\bf K},_HH)$.
-Similarly, the right homological integrals of $H$ is defined as $\int_H^r:=Ext_H^d({\bf K}_H,H_H)$.
-By \cite[Corollary 2.6]{LWZ}, we get the following corollary.
+By \cite[Theorem 0.1]{WZ}, $H_{\beta}$ is an AS-Gorenstein Hopf algebra of injective dimension $3$. \end{proof} We recall the homological integral of $H$ from \cite{LWZ}.
+Let $H$ be an $AS$-Gorenstein Hopf algebra of injective dimension $d$ over field ${\bf K}$.
+The vector space of left homological integrals of $H$ is defined as $\int_H^l:=Ext_H^d(_H{\bf K},_HH)$ and the right homological integrals of $H$ as $\int_H^r:=Ext_H^d({\bf K}_H,H_H)$.
+Besides, homological integrals agree with the classical integrals for finite dimensional Hopf algebra in \cite[section 1]{LWZ}.
+Then we get the following corollary.

-\begin{corollary} $Ext^3_{H_{\beta}^{op}}({\bf K}_{H_\beta},H_{\beta})\simeq Ext^3_{H_{\beta}}(_{H_{\beta}}{\bf K},_{H_{\beta}}H_{\beta})\simeq {\bf K}$ as two sided $H_{\beta}$-modules. \end{corollary}
+\begin{corollary} $Ext^3_{H_{\beta}^{op}}({\bf K}_{H_\beta},{H_{\beta}}_{H_\beta})\simeq Ext^3_{H_{\beta}}(_{H_{\beta}}{\bf K},_{H_{\beta}}H_{\beta})\simeq {\bf K}$ as two sided $H_{\beta}$-modules. \end{corollary}